-Q: Are there options other than remote work for Cohort 1?
+Q: Are there options other than remote work for Cohort 2?
 Can we have the individual come into office if located locally?

-A: To expedite placement, PHA applicants for Cohort 1 are required to be able to support remote WAI placements.
-However, if a fitting WAI placement is identified for a PHA and lives in a location where they can work in a hybrid or in-person scenario at the PHA, the WAI placement can be asked to report to the PHA office.
+A: If a fitting WAI placement is identified for a PHA and lives in a location where they can work in a hybrid or in-person scenario at the PHA, the WAI placement can be asked to report to the PHA office.
 The CDC Foundation team members will work with selected PHAs on this scenario as it arises in the WAI placement recruitment and selection process.
-Please note that this requirement will not apply to future Cohorts.